-- A comprehensive introduction to the principles and practice of T1 translational research
+- An introduction to the principles and practice of T1 translational research

 |Courses on the principles & practices of translational research.||Introduction to Translational Medicine|

 Utilizing both case studies and a didactic curriculum, Introduction to Translational Medicine (ITTM) is a survey course that offers an introduction to the skills necessary to embark on a career in translational research, particularly in the process of bringing an idea from the laboratory to first-in-human trials (called T1 translational research).
 This course focuses on the principles and practices of translational medicine as they apply to the development of a new drug (small molecules and/or biologics), device, or diagnostic.
 Case studies allow participants to grasp the realization of the concepts discussed.
 Each attendee receives training in the pre-clinical development of novel targets and leads, clinical pharmacology, the regulatory process, and design of the first-in-human clinical trial.
 In addition, participants learn about funding opportunities for translational research, as well as how to navigate academic/industrial collaborations that lead to the successful development of new drugs or methodologies.